-- Otherwise, if the application is still running under NightView, then we must disable the protected attribute of the watchdog\thread and prevent it from entering its real-time processing loop (since it will be stopped at various times in this section).

-delete the patchpoint on line 286 rerun the process
+- Otherwise, if the application is still running under NightView, then we must disable the protected attribute of the watchdog\thread and prevent it from entering its real-time processing loop (since it will be stopped at various times in this section). - Delete the patchpoint on line 286 (right-click on the relevant event point in the Event Points panel and select Delete). - Rerun the process: